-Fiscal Year PTP Cost Estimate Cost Increase (Decrease) PTP Expenditure as of Fiscal Year Estimated PTP Balance as of Fiscal Year Completion Date FY 2020 \$1,787,000 - \$0 \$1,787,000 October 2025 FY 2021 \$1,787,000 - \$0 \$1,787,000 September 2025 FY 2022 \$1,787,000 - \$0 \$1,787,000 September 2025
+Fiscal Year PTP Cost Estimate Cost Increase (Decrease) PTP Expenditure as of Fiscal Year Estimated PTP Balance as of Fiscal Year Completion Date FY 2021 \$1,787,000 - \$0 \$1,787,000 September 2025 FY 2022 \$1,787,000 - \$0 \$1,787,000 September 2025 FY 2023 \$0 - \$0 \$0 Canceled

-Downtown Intermodal Terminal Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Procurement Project Begin Date 3/24/2022 Phase Begin Date 3/17/2023 Project Implementation Date 12/31/2027 Phase End Date 3/31/2024 Project Completion Percentage 1% Phase Completion Percentage 5% Amount by Funding Source(s) PTP- \$35,000,000 Project/Contract No. CIP262/ CIP215-DTPW19-DE (6) Amount Spent as of 9/30/2022 \$0 Commission District(s) 3,5 Capital Budget Project # 672670 Site # 3003135
+Downtown Intermodal Terminal Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Procurement Project Begin Date 3/24/2022 Phase Begin Date 3/17/2023 Project Implementation Date 3/31/2029 Phase End Date 3/31/2025 Project Completion Percentage N/A Phase Completion Percentage 5% Amount by Funding Source(s) PTP- \$35,000,000 Project/Contract No. CIP262/ CIP215-DTPW19-DE (6) Amount Spent as of 9/30/2023 \$56,000 Commission District(s) 3,5 Capital Budget Project # P2000000973 Site # 3003135

 This new Downtown bus terminal will provide sufficient bus bays for all buses terminating in the Government Center area.
 It will also provide customer service, passenger waiting areas with seating, ticket vending machines (TVM), video displays, restrooms, security office, support areas (driver comfort areas), janitor/supply closet, supervisor booth, staff parking spaces, kiss-and-ride, bike parking, and micro - mobility amenities.
 This project may also include enhancing the bus stations on NW 1st street with premium amenities, taxi/jitney areas, landscaping, lighting, and unified directional signage.
-The Downtown intermodal terminal will serve as a SMART terminal for a number of SMART Plan corridors such as East-West Corridor, Flagler Corridor, and a number of existing high ridership routes.
+The Downtown intermodal terminal will serve as a SMART terminal for a number of SMART Program corridors such as East-West Corridor, Flagler Corridor, and a number of existing high ridership routes.
 This terminal is proposed to be integrated with a TOD development in the Government Center area, which will also provide an intermodal connectivity with the Metrorail and Metromover systems.
 The estimated budget for planning, design, and construction of an enhanced surface bus terminal in the vicinity of Government Center in Downtown Miami is \$35M.
 The cost will be refined as the design advances.

-Project not yet started.
-Project is currently in Phase 1 of 2 phases, procurement process.
-Currently in the procurement phase for a Master Developer and under the Cone of Silence.
+Project is currently in the procurement phase for a master developer and under the Cone of Silence.
 The contract award is expected to be in late 2024.